productiveio/declarative-pdf/README.md

 # API reference

 "declarative-pdf" exports a class.
-You need to create an instance of this class with a mandatory `puppeteer.Browser` instance as a parameter, and optional `options` second parameter.
+To instantiate this class a `Browser` instance is needed as mandatory first parameter, and optional `options` second parameter.
 This instance is then used to generate PDF documents from HTML templates via the `generate` method, which accepts only one mandatory parameter, the HTML template string.

 ```js
 const PDF = require('declarative-pdf');